paxdev/paxdev.github.io/_posts/2022-07-06-more-expressive-tests-with-shouldly.md

 In this post I've given a very quick introduction to `Shouldly's` capabilities.
 I hope it helps you in your work.

 Happy coding!

+_Sample code from the article and additional Shouldly examples available at https://github.com/paxdev/ShouldyDemo_